 - i.
 Calculations/Specifications and/or particulars given in the indents must be clear & complete and must be accompanied with all drawings, models and samples.
-An accurate, complete & comprehensive information of the demand should be provided so that difficulty is not experienced at the time of filling specifications in the Notice Inviting Tender/Purchase Order/Contract agreement. - ii.
+An accurate, complete & comprehensive information of the demand should be provided so that difficulty is not experienced at the time of filling Notice Inviting Tender/Purchase specifications in the Order/Contract agreement.
+While finalizing the Indents, emphasis must be laid for Sustainable and Green Public Procurement and specifications must specify the accredited standards such as minimum BEE Star rated appliances, energy efficient solutions, environmental friendly packing material, controlled use or absence of toxic substances, life cycle costing, disposal of e-wastes, waste management, plastic waste, requirement for the Ecomark Label to the extent feasible in specification of the goods being procured etc. - ii.
 Whenever the quantity of materials indented for, is in excess of quantity used during either of two preceding half years, a clear explanation in support of such increase in demand should be furnished in the remarks column. - iii.
 The maximum and minimum limits proposed for each item of store should be taken into account and, in no case, should qualities, in excess of maximum limits, be intended for. - iv.
 The quantities indented should be limited to the barest minimum essential for satisfactory and efficient working. - v.
 As far as possible, separate indents should be prepared for each category of material. - vi.
 A definite date, by which delivery of stores is required should be given.
 Even for urgent and immediate indents, it will not suffice to mark 'Urgent' and Immediate' but a definite date by which material is required should be given. - vii.
 Complete despatch instructions should be given. - viii.
 The name of the officers to whom the bills etc. should be sent for payment, should be given along with the name of the respective bankers. - ix.
 The head of account, to which the cost will be chargeable, should be indicated. - x.
 Certificate to the effect that budget provisions exist should be given. - xi.
 The following information should also be furnished with the indents. - a) Quantities available in stock. - b) Quantities on order. - c) Quantities indented for. - d) Consumption during the preceding 12 months as per stock issue register. - 3.
 Submission of Indents: The procurement shall be made on the basis of indents received from various quarters by the corporate procurement cell(s). - 4.
 Scrutiny of Indents: The indents received from the project site office(s) shall be scrutinized in the corporate procurement cell(s) with the statement of surplus materials which shall be obtained from all the stores quarterly.
 This consolidated statement shall be checked independently, by one of the officer(s) working in the corporate procurement cell(s) to ensure that the indents are no way excessive and that they have been prepared strictly in conformity with the directions contained in these regulations.